flare-foundation/docs/docs/user/staking/staking-cli.md

             secp256k1 public key: 0x●●●●●●●●●●●●●●●●
             ```

-        2. You need to interact with the `AddressBinder` smart contract, so you must retrieve its address from the `FlareContractRegistry` as explained in the [retrieving Contract Addresses page](../../dev/getting-started/contract-addresses.md).
+        2. You need to interact with the `AddressBinder` smart contract, so you must retrieve its address from the `FlareContractRegistry`.
-        3. Enter the address of the `AddressBinder` contract in the [Block Explorer](../block-explorers/index.md), and go to the **Write Contract** tab.
+        3. Enter the address of the `AddressBinder` contract in the block explorer, and go to the **Write Contract** tab.
         4. Click on **Connect Wallet**.
             You do not need to use the same account as the one you are binding.
         5. Locate the `registerPublicKey` method and paste the public key from step 1 into the `_publicKey` field.
         6. Click on **Write** and confirm the transaction from your wallet.

-        If the transaction is successful, your account's P and C-chain addresses are now bound.
+        If the transaction is successful, your account's P- and C-chain addresses are now bound.

 You then need to provide the following information: